 In his later career, the French composer Florent Schmitt would devote more of his energies to composing works for chamber wind ensemble.
+Among those works are his quartets for saxophones, flutes, trombones and tuba, and a sextet for clarinets.

-But Schmitt also composed two highly engaging chamber pieces for diverse winds: Á Tour d’anches, Opus 97 dating from 1939-43, and Chants alizés, Opus 125, composed in the early 1950s.
+But Schmitt also composed two highly engaging chamber pieces for diverse winds: A Tour d’anches, Opus 97 dating from 1939-43, and Chants alizés, Opus 125, composed in the early 1950s.

 In focusing on chamber wind groups, Schmitt was following the same path as several other French composers — Jacques Ibert, Georges Auric, Francis Poulenc and Jean Françaix among them — who saw the potential for writing scores that exploited the interesting and contrasting sonorities of various wind instruments.

-Á Tour d’anches (translated into English, it means “Reeds in Turn”) is scored for oboe, clarinet, bassoon and piano.
+A Tour d’anches (translated into English, it means “Reeds in Turn”) is scored for oboe, clarinet, bassoon and piano.

 The French music critic Pierre Barbier contends that the piece is a tribute to the 18th century spirit of Rameau, brought forward into the 20th century in the same manner as Maurice Ravel did with his Le Tombeau de Couperin.